olincollege/SoftSysLisperers/reports/report.md

     Lisperers> var
     187

-We can also save order of operations equations into functions:
+We can also save order of operations equations into functions.
+This function in particular takes in two parameters, x and y, and first multiples them to a single number, in this case 2 * 3 = 6.
+Then the program calculates the sum between x, y, and the product so 2 + 3 + 6 = 11.

     Lisperers> def {addition-multiplication} (\ {x y} {+ x y (* x y)}) ()
     Lisperers> addition-multiplication 2 3
     11

-And we can combine these two concepts by placing variables into functions and have our own Lisp-based calculator.
+And we can combine these two concepts by placing variables into functions. `var`, which we previously defined as 187, replaces the parameter in the function.
+So 187 * 3 = 561.
+And with the sum of 187, 3, and 561 we get 751.

     Lisperers> addition-multiplication var 3
     751

+And with our implementation we have our Lisp-based calculator.

-To test it out, navigate to the `src` folder and run `./main` on your terminal.
+To run the program yourself, navigate to the `src` folder and run `./main` on your terminal.

 TODO: Link snippets of code with explanations of our process.